 Patrick: Conversations about equity, our glaring health disparities, and issues like child care and food security are different today from the ones I’ve heard for decades.
 There’s a commitment to change and an urgency that is encouraging.

-People are paying attention in a way they weren’t before, and although our system isn’t designed for rapid transformation, we are starting to see policy changes that families urgently need.
+People are paying attention in a way they weren’t before, and although our system isn’t designed for rapid transformation, we are starting to see policy shifts that families urgently need.